neuronsimulator/nrn/modelspec/programmatic/mechanisms/nmodl2.rst

     These variables are used exactly like normal variables in the sense that they can be used on the left or right hand side of assignment statements and used as arguments in function calls.
-They can also be accessed from HOC just like normal variables.
+They can also be accessed from Python just like normal variables.
     It is essential that the user set up the pointers to point to the correct variables.
 This is done by first making sure that the proper mechanisms are inserted into the sections and the proper point processes are actually "located" in a section.
 Then, at the hoc level each POINTER variable that exists should be set up via the command:

+    The Python h.setpointer function is called with a syntax for POINT_PROCESS and SUFFIX (density) mechanisms respectively of

     .. code-block::
-        none

-        	setpointer pointer, variable
+        python

+        from neuron import h

+		h.setpointer(_ref_hocvar, 'POINTER_name', point_proces_object)
+		h.setpointer(_ref_hocvar, 'POINTER_name', nrn.Mechanism_object)

+		Note: For a density mechanism, the 'POINTER_name' cannot have the SUFFIX appended.
+For example if a mechanism with suffix foo has a POINTER bar and you want it to point to h.t use

+		h.setpointer(h._ref_t, 'bar', sec(x).foo)

     where pointer and variable have enough implicit/explicit information to determine their exact segment and mechanism location.
 For a continuous